rickandersonaia/interview-practice/README.md

 **List 2-3 attacks that web applications are vulnerable to.
 How do these attacks work?
 How can we prevent those attacks?**

-**XXS - Cross site scripting** This form of attack allows a maliscious user to use a form to add script to a page that will perform some nefarious act when another visitor to that page does something on that page.
+**XXS - Cross Site Scripting** This form of attack allows a maliscious user to use a form to add script to the database that will then be printed to the page.

-**CSRF - Cross site request forgery**
+That script may perform some nefarious act when others visit that page.

+The solution to this is to sanitize all data before saving it to the database.

+**CSRF - Cross Site Request Forgery** This form of attack attempts to hijack open sessions in the browser.
+It attempts to capture session data stored in the browser and then gain access to the open session.
+Once it has access to the session it can perform any of the actions allowed by the session.

+The solution to this is to use a COORs plugin to check the origin of the request and to deny requests that don't have the same origin as the original session holder.
+This is done by creating a secret token that is required along with all requests but is hidden from the browser.

 **Here is some starter code for a Flask Web Application.
 Expand on that and include a route that simulates rolling two dice and returns the result in JSON.